 I started like most of us: trying to play the role model.
 I hoped that team would follow me if I did well and set an example.
 I thought people would appreciate the commitment.
 It turned out that some enjoyed it, and some treated it as an opportunity to abuse my goodwill.
 Everyone is different, and each person requires a different motivation.
 You can’t treat everyone the same way, and you can’t make everyone happy.
 One of my employees told me that “Oskar, I know that I wasn’t doing my best recently.
 It’s good that you straighten me.
 I need someone to wig me.”.
 I am not a person who raises his voice or swears too often, especially at someone else.
 Yet, having to “straighten conversation” is very stressful.
 Nevertheless, I also had to learn to give negative feedback to be an effective leader.
 How to conduct it?

 Here we get back to Paweł Janas and his “not fucking around”.
 I believe the key to working in a team is to define clear boundaries.
-They should show what’s expected from the team, what behaviour we allow and what not.
+They should make it clear what’s expected from the team, what behaviour we allow and what not.
 Consequences should also be clear.

 It’s crucial only to set the rules that we can verify.
 If we cannot do that, then you can be sure that people will learn to go around them.
 What’s more, people will then project this to other, more important rules.
 So don’t waste time and effort on the rules you cannot enforce.
 People will have as much respect for us as for mindlessly placed road signs.
 You don’t need to build a full codex to build authority, but the most important rules around the process.